grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 }
 ```

 The imported `pii.proto` library defines the tags for all possible types of PII.
-In the example above, the `passengerName` field has not only been flagged as PII, but is also marked as `PII_TYPE_NAME` – a specific type of PII that conveys the name of individuals.
-This high level typing enables more flexible PII masking methods, which we will explain later.
+In the example above, the `passengerName` field has not only been flagged as PII, but is also marked as `PII_TYPE_NAME` – a specific type of PII that conveys the names of individuals.
+This high-level typing enables more flexible PII masking methods, which we will explain later.

-Once the PII fields have been properly identified and tagged, developers need to publish the schema of their new stream into Coban's Git repository for schemas.
+Once the PII fields have been properly identified and tagged, developers need to publish the schema of their new stream into Coban's Git repository.
 A Continuous Integration (CI) pipeline described below ensures that all fields describing PII are correctly tagged.

 The following diagram shows this CI pipeline in action.